FindArticles FindArticles

 The legal backdrop

-Why this matters for publishers and advertisers
+Why it’s important for publishers and advertisers

-Possible remedies and industry impact
+Potential remedies and industry impact

-Structural separation remains a live question in regulatory circles.
-A court‑ordered divestiture of parts of Google’s ad stack—such as the publisher ad server or exchange—would be the most far‑reaching outcome, potentially reshaping fees, data flows, and competitive dynamics across the open web.
-Even short of that, enforceable conduct remedies could standardize access to auctions and reduce conflicts of interest, benefiting independent exchanges, publishers, and advertisers that rely on Prebid and other open standards.
+Structural separation continues to be a live issue in regulatory circles.
+And the most far‑reaching outcome would be a court‑ordered divestiture of parts of Google’s ad stack, like the publisher ad server or exchange, which could potentially reshape fees, data flows and competitive dynamics across the open web.
+Even short of that, enforceable conduct remedies could make it easier for independent exchanges, publishers and advertisers that depend on Prebid and other open standards to find their way into auctions and lessen the conflicts of interest they face.

 Google’s expected defense